traverseda/NayukiFilesystem/README.md

 As a component of the k operating system, the main way of interacting with it is over a capnproto RPC interface.

+As an object-oriented interface, it's inspired by django's ORM.

 nayukiFs addresses content using hashes, so it is defacto copy-on-write.
 A provision for temporary and special files, addressable via UUID, is intended.
 A convenience method, `.latest()`, should be used to get the latest file